fstrauf/txApp/posts/beyond-budgeting-apps-nz-time-currency.md

 - Your **savings velocity** (how quickly you're building freedom)
 - Your **opportunity cost** for any major purchase

-To see these calculations in action and track them effortlessly, check out the [Financial Freedom Spreadsheet](/fuck-you-money-sheet) – it's designed around this exact principle.
+To see these calculations in action and track them effortlessly, check out our [Financial Freedom Spreadsheet](/fuck-you-money-sheet) – it's designed around this exact principle.

 ### Why This Works Better Than Traditional Budgeting